Protected area: Nicaragua

 O Parks, Wildlife, and Recreation is a private protected area, also known as a 'Private Reserve' predominantly managed for biodiversity conservation, protected without formal government recognition and is owned and stewarded by the O corporation International.
 O parks plays a particularly important role in conserving critical biodiversity in a section of the Mesoamerican Biological Corridor known as the Paso del Istmo, located along the 12-mile-wide isthmus between Lake Nicaragua and the Pacific Ocean.

+Philippines

+In the Philippines, protected areas are administered by the Biodiversity Management Bureau of the Department of Environment and Natural Resources (DENR) under the National Integrated Protected Areas System (NIPAS) Act of 1992.

+As of 2020, there are 244 protected areas in the Philippines, covering a total area of about 7760000 ha – 15.4% of the Philippines' total area.

 Russia

 On 21 May 2019, The Moscow Times cited a World Wildlife Fund report indicating that Russia now ranks first in the world for its amount of protected natural areas with 63.3 million hectares of specially protected natural areas.
 However, the article did not contain a link to WWF's report and it may be based on previously gathered data.

 United States

 As of 31 January 2008, according to the United Nations Environment Programme, the United States had a total of 6770 terrestrial nationally designated (federal) protected areas.
 These protected areas cover 2607131 km2, or 27.08 percent of the land area of the United States.
 This is also one-tenth of the protected land area of the world.

+According to a report from the Center for American Progress, the administration of Joe Biden reached a record in conservation.
+In 3 years of ruling it conserved or in the process of conserving more than 24 millions acres of public land and in 2023 alone more than 12.5 million acres of public land became protected area.
+It is doing it together with the indigenous people as 200 agreements of co-stewardship with them were signed in 2023 alone.
+The goal of Biden is to protect 30% of the terrestrial and marine territory of the United States by the year 2030.